Roadmap to this page

 “It's Ethnic Cleansing, Not Genocide.”

 While ethnic cleansing and genocide are distinct crimes, historically ethnic cleansing is often the first phase of a genocide.
 During the early phase of the Holocaust, for example, the goal was the expulsion of Jews, not necessarily their mass murder.
 In the case of Gaza, Israel initially sought to push the entire population of Gaza into the Sinai Peninsula.
 When Egypt rejected this, Netanyahu instructed one of his aides to explore ways to “thin out” Gaza’s population.
-Israel's efforts at ethnic cleansing have continued ever since.
+Israel's efforts at ethnic cleansing have continued ever since, resorting to genocide as a means to this end.

 Why This is Genocide